Life-changing projects have been funded by the Mary MacKillop Foundation since 1995

 Of which are made possible by the Mary MacKillop Foundation in 2017

-Aboriginal or Torres Strait Islander Scholars have graduated from their tertiary education with the funding support of the Mary MacKillop Foundation
+Aboriginal and/or Torres Strait Islander Scholars have graduated from their tertiary education with the funding support of the Mary MacKillop Foundation

 In any community, people can become socially isolated and fall through the cracks.

 Through the Mary MacKillop Foundation, we give individuals and organisations an opportunity to change lives through grants and scholarships projects that build dignity as well as educate, enlighten and empower.

 Like Mary MacKillop, we believe in doing something about the need that exists in society.
 We help changemakers, unsung heroes doing good in their neighbourhood, and Indigenous tertiary scholars.
 We support these people to make an impact, and change the lives of those in their community who would otherwise be in danger of slipping through the cracks.

 The Mary MacKillop Foundation (MMF) Community Grants Program partners with organisations who support Australia’s most vulnerable and marginalised people to improve their lives through education in all its forms.

 Eligible organisations may apply for grants of up to $10,000 to deliver innovative and practical projects that assist people who have been pushed to the margins of society through poverty and disadvantage.

 By participating in these projects, individuals build skills and gain knowledge to improve their engagement with the community and take advantage of life opportunities.
 The MMF Community Grants Program seeks to empower those in need to take control of their lives and to build a better future for themselves and their communities.

 Community projects supported by the MMF Community Grants Program include projects that: